 Memories of My Dad, AKA the Dude

 German chocolate anything reminds me of my dad.
 Known by family and friends as “the Dude,” he passed away almost four years ago.
-I first shared this recipe with a twist on one of my Dad’s favorite recipes.
+I first shared this recipe with a twist on one of my Dad’s favorite recipes for Father’s Day.
 My dad was a huge fan of steak, sushi, tacos…well, almost everything except his mom’s oxtail soup.
 Every birthday, my mom would run to our local Randall’s grocery store and pick up their bakery German chocolate cake.
 It was a huge treat for the whole family.

 More Coconut Recipes You’ll Love

 If you need your coconut fix, these White Chocolate Coconut Truffles have minimal ingredients and taste amazing!
 Chewy Coconut Cookies take nearly no time to whip up and these Coconut Apricot Bars are always a hit!
 Plus, don’t miss these German Chocolate Brownies or Mounds Bar Recipe.
 I’m also drooling over these Chocolate Coconut Cookies!
 Plus, check out all my Homemade Brownies Recipes.

 - 4 ounces semi-sweet chocolate, chopped